 Tool to connect employers and people looking for employment

 The Keep New Zealand Working online recruitment tool connects job seekers directly to the employer making it quicker and easier for people to find work.
 The tool also provides online training courses.

 If you're renting and are struggling to pay your rent, you may be eligible for support to help you stay in your rental property.
 Help could include a 6-month freeze on residential rent increases and increased protection from having your tenancy ended.

 It's important tenants don't face the prospect of homelessness during this challenging time.
 This will also enable families and individuals to self-isolate, to stay home and maintain physical distancing, and support everyone’s public health.

 New Zealand’s retail banks are offering to defer repayments for all residential mortgages for up to 6 months for customers financially affected by COVID-19.

-Mortgage repayment deferrals mean that affected customers who apply to their bank will not make principal and interest payments on their loans for up to 6 months.
-This package is in addition to what banks are already doing individually to provide assistance to affected customers.
+If you get a mortgage repayment deferral from your bank you will not need to make principal and interest payments on your loan for up to 6 months.
+This package is in addition to what banks are already doing individually to help affected customers.